Kids Care Summer Camp 2020

 Summer Camp Registration and emergency forms must be completed in full, signed and accompanied by the summer contract and a deposit of $50 per child, $20 reduced, $10 free.
 Deposits will be applied to camp fees and are non-refundable and non-transferable.

 In the event that camp fills prior to registration, you may place your child on our waiting list.
 You will be contacted if/when a space becomes available.

 Summer camp weekly fees

-Payment due dates - June payments due May 15; July payments due May 31 - Failure to make a camp payment by the deadlines may result in the forfeiture of your child's camp space.
+Payment due dates - May 15 and June 10 - Failure to make a camp payment by the deadlines may result in the forfeiture of your child's camp space.
 No child will be accepted into camp unless payment has been made.

 Summer Camp Themes:

 (closed July 3)